mantl/mantl/docs/getting_started/dockerfile.rst

 file is important as it will allow you to use Terraform to plan, inspect, modify and destroy resources in your infrastructure.
 By default, Terraform writes state to a file called ``terraform.tfstate`` in the same directory where you launched Terraform.
 Our ``Dockerfile`` is configured to store the state in a Docker volume called ``/state``.
-This will allow you to host mount that volume so that you can easily access the ``terraform.tfstate`` file to use for future Terraform runs.
+This will allow you to mount that volume so that you can easily access the ``terraform.tfstate`` file to use for future Terraform runs.

 Now we can use this information to run our container:

 ``docker run -it -v ~/.ssh/:/ssh/ -v $PWD:/state mi``

-As discussed above, we are launching a container from the `mi` image we created earlier and are host mounting our local ``~/.ssh/`` directory to a volume on the container called ``/ssh``.
-And we are mounting our current directory to the container's ``/state`` volume.
+As discussed above we are launching a container from the ``mi`` image we created earlier, while mounting our local ``~/.ssh/`` to ``/ssh`` in the container, and our current directory to the container's ``/state``.
 Therefore, the ``terraform.tfstate`` files will be accessible from our local host directory after the run.
 Note that we are also allocating a TTY for the container process (using ``-it``) so that we can enter our SSH key passphrase if necessary.

 The container should launch and provision the cluster using the ``security.yml``, Terraform template, and custom playbook that you configured in the Setup above.